i3/i3/CONTRIBUTING.md

 1. Read http://i3wm.org/docs/debugging.html
 2. Make sure you include a link to your logfile in your report (section 3).
 3. Make sure you include the i3 version number in your report (section 1).
+4. Please be aware that we cannot support compatibility issues with closed-source software, as digging into compatibility problems without having access to the source code is too time-consuming.
+Additionally, experience has shown that often, the software in question is responsible for the issue.
+Please raise an issue with the software in question, not i3.

 # Pull requests